rigow/websec/security-roadmap.md

 application developers, and for platform security.
 Moreover, the security of Web applications depends on underlying protocols, on browser and server software, hence we need to enlist the cooperation of participants throughout the ecosystem.
-A joint approach, can help re-establish trust in the platform as a place for commerce and communication, addressing concerns of an increasing number of Web users.
+A joint approach can help re-establish trust in the platform as a place for commerce and communication, addressing concerns of an increasing number of Web users.
 We must address these challenges now because individual and